aivarannamaa/pipkin/README.rst

 =======
 Tool for managing distribution packages for MicroPython and CircuitPython on target devices or in a local directory.

-Supports both `upip-compatible packages <https://docs.micropython.org/en/latest/reference/packages.html>`_, and regular pip-compatible packages.
+Supports `mip- and upip-compatible packages <https://docs.micropython.org/en/latest/reference/packages.html>`_, and regular pip-compatible packages.

 By default it prefers micrpython-lib packages at https://micropython.org/pi/v2/index.json.
 If the package is not